 Of all the possible detrimental health effects that Spam can contribute to in canines, salt poisoning is the worst.
 It can cause injury to the kidneys, seizures, tremors, comas, and even death in the worst-case scenario.
 You’ll see diarrhea, loss of appetite, lethargy, and a general lack of control if salt poisoning starts to set in.

-- COMING SOON TO BLUE: True Chews will soon be part of the Blue Buffalo family; These healthy treats...
+- NEW TO BLUE: True Chews are now part of the Blue Buffalo family; Same great taste and healthy...

 - REAL CHICKEN FIRST: made with delicious real chicken as the first ingredient for irresistible,...

 If you still want to share some meaty goodness with your dog, there are plenty of alternatives to spam.

 You could purchase some dog-specific healthy meat treats such as the True Chews Premium Jerky Cuts.
 They’re made with real meat but lack the unsafe additives that are found in Spam.

 Alternatively, you can cook up some boneless chicken or turkey and cut it into chunks for your dog.
 They’ll love it and you’ll be offering them some high-quality nutrition packed with healthy protein and free of detrimental additives.
 Just make sure not to feed your dog pre-packaged lunch meats as these are still packed with preservatives and sodium like Spam.